-Side note: We will be using the ‘employees’ database, so make sure you have it on your computer.
+Firstly, go ahead and install the latest version of SQL on your system.
+In addition, we will be using the ‘employees’ database, so make sure you have it on your computer as well.

 Let’s select all rows from the “Salaries” table.
 We can do that by typing: